amowuya/HMS-Research-Computing-guides/Filesystems.md

 Each user is entitled to 10 TB in the `/n/scratch2` filesystem.
 You can create your own directories inside `/n/scratch2/` and put data in there. **These files are not backed up and will be deleted if they are not accessed for 30 days.**

 Scratch will not work very well with workflows that write many thousands of small files.
 It is designed for workflows with medium and large files (> 100 MB).
-Luckily, many next-gen sequencing analysis, image analysis, and other bioinformatics workflows use large files.

 ### Temporary filesystems